christian-bernstein/christian-bernstein/README.md

 ### Hey there 👋,
-I'm Christian Bernstein from Hessen, Germany.
+I'm Christian Bernstein from Frankfurt, Germany.

-I'm working on a heart project called SQL-Editor which enables students at my school to learn SQL in an interactive and modern environment.
+Currently working on a modern, web-based SQL suite.
+Also fiddling around with a selfmade smartphone.
 <!--
 **christian-bernstein/christian-bernstein** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.